cloudfoundry/diego-notes/proposals/bind-mounting-downloads.md

 The presence of this new `DownloadAction` variant also has global ramifications for the actions on a container.
 If a directory is specified in the `To` field of a `readonly`-style bind-mounting `DownloadAction`, it should not be used elsewhere:

 - If multiple bind-mounting `DownloadAction`s specify the same `To` directory, only one of them will actually bind-mount its directory there.
-This directory is deliberately not defined
+The directory selected is deliberately left undefined.
 - If an ordinary `DownloadAction` also specifies that directory as its `To` directory, it will fail, as the `readonly` nature of the bind-mount will prevent it from writing files there.
 - If a file already exists at the specified bind-mount location, garden-linux will fail to create the container.